dalevizos/practicum-projects/mosquitoes_migration_analysis/README.md

 # Goal
-- Examining counts within each transmission category by age group using a pivot table
+- Analyzing how much transmission has occurred in a small town and the current state of exposed individuals from the mosquito species Aedes aegypti by age group using a pivot table

 # Libraries
 - pandas